Last updated on March 8th, 2022

 You will have to ensure there are sufficient funds in your chosen deposit account so that the deduction to go through.
 If there are 3 consecutive failed deductions, your purchase instruction will be terminated!

 If you are investing using your SRS account, the deduction will occur 3 business days before the purchase execution date.

 If you do not have enough money in your SRS account, the money will be deducted from your deposit account.

 The BCIP only allows you to purchase whole shares.
-As such, you will not be able to own fractional shares with the BCIP.
+Thus, you cannot own fractional shares under the BCIP.

 Average purchase price = total cost of purchasing all counters / quantity of counters purchased

 You will be allocated the number of shares based on this formula: